James Acaster: Personal life

-Acaster dated the English comedian Louise Ford until 2013; she subsequently began dating Rowan Atkinson.
-He then dated the comedian Rose Matafeo; she moved from New Zealand to London in 2015 to live with him but they broke up in 2017.
+Acaster went out with the English comedian Louise Ford until 2013; she subsequently began seeing Rowan Atkinson.
+He then dated the comedian Rose Matafeo; she moved from New Zealand to London in 2015 to live with him, but they broke up in 2017.

 In an interview with i, Acaster said that he had been open about his mental health with his friends since his teenage years.
 He thought it would be self-indulgent to do this in his stand-up, but began doing so with Cold Lasagne Hate Myself 1999.
 In the routine, he discusses experiencing depression and suicidal thoughts while attending regular therapy.
 He also discussed these topics in his second book, Perfect Sound Whatever.
 Acaster told BBC News that he did not label anxiety and depression as such when he was younger, or recognise his anxiety in an earlier relationship.
 His first therapy session was in 2013.

 Though raised Christian, Acaster is no longer religious.
 His routine Represent is indirectly about losing his faith.

-Acaster lives in North London with his girlfriend and four cats, one of which is a Sphynx cat.
-This was revealed on the tenth episode of the podcast What Did You Do Yesterday? which was first broadcast in October 2024.
+In his self-titled show James Acaster and on the Fwends podcast, it is confirmed Acaster is diagnosed with autism and suspected to have ADHD.